allmaps/allmaps/packages/render/README.md

 #### resetMapSaturation

-reset the saturation of a map
+Reset the saturation of a map

 ##### Parameters